 In today’s mobile world, people might live and work in many countries during their careers.
-Initially, the citizen will reside in one state and acquire property there as a single person, then move to another state, marry and acquire property there, and then transfer with his or her family to one or more other states and acquire property in each of those states.
+The citizen first acquires property in one state as a single person.
+Later, they marry and acquire property in other states, building a community of assets.

 California Probate Code Section 100

-According to California Probate Code Section 100: “Upon the death of a person who is married or in a registered domestic partnership, one-half of the community property belongs to the surviving spouse and the other one-half belongs to the decedent”.[1]
+California Probate Code Section 100 states that half of the community property belongs to the surviving spouse.
+The other half belongs to the decedent.[1]

 California Probate Code Section 103

-If spouses die leaving community or quasi-community property and cannot be proven by clear and compelling proof that one spouse survived the other: [2]
+If spouses die leaving or quasi-community property and no clear and compelling proof shows which spouse survived the other, California law may divide the property equally: [2]

 - One-half of the common property and one-half of the quasi-community property shall be managed or allocated, or otherwise disposed of, as if one spouse had survived and as if that one-half of the property belonged to that spouse.